 Proving you’re being stalked online can sometimes be difficult, as the perpetrator may be obfuscating their identity via privacy software and routing networks or located overseas.
 In this section, we’re going to walk you through several ways to prove you’re being stalked online and how to ultimately help give yourself the best fighting chance when bringing a legal claim, seeking a court order, or removing false and malicious content.

 Cyberstalking Protection Tip: Several common defenses to cyberstalking and Internet harassment lawsuits include: (1) No imminent threat of danger, (2) Lack of requisite intent, (3) False accusations, and (4) Not unwanted or made repeatedly.
+If you wish to determine whether one of these defenses is applicable in your case, we recommend contacting an experienced internet harassment lawyer.

 1. Document Absolutely Everything!